Why Is Smoke Coming From My Exhaust?

 - Clogged fuel return line

 If your vehicle is burning too much gas, it’s wasting fuel and costing you money.
 Schedule a visit with Christian Brothers Automotive as soon as possible, so you can get your vehicle back to working order in no time.

-Thin, white exhaust smoke, like water vapor, could be nothing to worry about.
-Often, condensation will build up inside of your car’s exhaust system and the heat heading through the pipes will create steam.
+In general, thin white exhaust smoke (similar to water vapor) could be nothing to worry about.
+Depending on the outside temperature, condensation will build up inside of your car’s exhaust system and the heat heading through the pipes will create steam.

-Thick white exhaust smoke indicates a coolant leak, which could cause overheating and put your engine at serious risk of damage.
-If this is the case, call our Austin auto repair shop for an inspection immediately.
+Thick white exhaust smoke usually indicates a coolant leak, which could cause overheating and put your engine at a serious risk of damage.
+If this is the case, call our auto repair shop for an inspection immediately.

-Gray exhaust smoke is similar to white smoke in that it can be difficult to diagnose directly.
+Similar to white smoke, gray exhaust can be difficult to diagnose directly.
 There are several possible reasons your car is sending gray smoke out of the exhaust system.

 - An issue with the automatic transmission fluid